Red Range, New South Wales: Red Range Radio

 In 1998 preparations were made for the establishment of Red Range Radio, a privately owned 'community' narrow-cast station on 88.5 FM.
 A full complement of analogue and digital equipment was obtained and set up in the rooms behind the store.
-However, the licence application, although initially provisionally approved, was refused by the Australian Broadcasting Authority because 'a transmitter in such a strategic mountain location would interfere with local television channels in neighbouring Glen Innes and Grafton'.
-The equipment has now been re-located and put to use in the production (and post-production) of material for radio and television and for distribution on cassette, CDs, DATs, DVDs, and videos etc.
+However, the licence application, although initially provisionally approved, was refused by the Australian Broadcasting Authority because 'a transmitter in such a strategic mountain location would interfere with local television channels in neighbouring Glen Innes and Grafton.

-Sports

-Sports have always played an important part in the village.
-The most recent noteworthy activity being the annual Red Range Carriage Riding Event established by Denise Lute and the late Denise Griffin.

 Recreation Ground

 The recreation ground has an annual sports day and usually a camp draft.
 Older residents recall that earlier this century there were facilities for cricket, tennis, rugby union football, horse sports, racing, and even a rifle range.
 Cricket was played against Emmaville, Dundee, Shannonvale, Mount Mitchel and Glencoe (where it was necessary to travel by sulky on Friday night, camp at Lambs Valley, and after the game arrive home in the "wee small hours of Sunday morning").
 The horse sports were played west of the school on the furthermost side of Rocky Creek, also the location in those days for the annual School Picnic, which was held on Empire Day each year.
 (Empire day, 24 May, was the anniversary of Queen Victoria's birthday.)

 The recreation ground catered for cricket, football and tennis.
 Other tennis courts were later located in Victoria Street (further West and opposite the store) and at the school.
 The Red Range market ground (behind the store) was designated with the approval of the Severn Shire Council in 1994 with the first market on the tenth of October that year.
-Two years prior to that the first council-approved carols-by-candlelight was held in the market ground on Christmas Eve, 1992 and presided over by L. Hartley, PhD.